Tropic Marin GH-Test Freshwater precise determination of the total hardness

 - Measurement range: 1 – 20 °dH

-- Accuracy: 0.5/ 1 °dH
+- Accuracy: 0.5/1 °dH

-- Sufficient for approximately 100 applications
+- Provides sufficient materials for approximately 100 applications

 How to use Tropic Marin GH-Test:

-How to correct unfavourable values
+How to correct unfavorable values